ssomers/FiiO-X3II/README.md

 Stuff to create a customized firmware for the FiiO X3II Digital Audio Player, and to shape album art for the same device.
 Binaries (somewhat unconventionally) published as releases.

 ## Customized firmware
-The last regular firmware version of the FiiO X3II digital audio player is [2.0 at FiiO's site](http://fiio.net/en/story/455).
-An interesting previous version is [1.4, the last with OTG support](http://www.fiio.me/forum.php?mod=viewthread&tid=40827) (adding storage on the USB port, which is not officially supported but apparently works for most).
+The last regular firmware version of the FiiO X3II digital audio player is [2.0 at FiiO's site](hhttps://forum.fiio.com/firmwareDown.do).
+An interesting previous version was 1.4, the last with OTG support (adding storage on the USB port, which is not officially supported but apparently works for most - I never tried myself).

-[FiiO allows the firmwares to be customised](http://fiio.me/forum.php?mod=viewthread&tid=41293) with alternative images and graphical properties (colours, font sizes...).
+FiiO allows the firmwares to be customised with alternative images and graphical properties (colours, font sizes… though their explanation on fiio.me has vanished).

 The [releases tab](https://github.com/ssomers/FiiO-X3II/releases) here lists my own cooked customized firmwares with these high contrast themes:
  1. White/green on black